There’s still time to sign up for the 2019-20 FeederWatch season, which ends April 3. Sign up today!×

 If you decide to landscape your yard for birds, grow plants that bloom and provide fruit in different seasons, providing food throughout the year.
 Remember that a variety of native plants attracts the greatest diversity of bird species.
 Some plants to consider include black-eyed susan and sunflowers for their flowers and seeds; tubular-shaped, nectar-producing flowers to attract hummingbirds; plants such as cinnamon fern and thistle to provide soft nesting material; small trees and fruiting plants such as crabapples, dogwoods, serviceberries, sumacs, and viburnums; conifers such as pines and spruces to provide cover, sap, seeds, and nesting sites; and deciduous trees such as oaks, cherries, and hickories to provide nuts, insect-hunting sites, and good nesting locations.

-Download “Creating a Garden for Birds” a Lab of Ornithology BirdNote (pdf file)
+Learn more about landscaping for birds on the Cornell Lab’s All About Birds website, or download “Creating a Garden for Birds” a Cornell Lab BirdNote (pdf file)